VyLanTran/WordleGame/README.md

 Year: Sophomore

-Major: Computer Science
+Major: Bachelor of Science in Computer Science and Bachelor of Arts in Mathematics

 ## Project Information

-*Write a few sentences about your project.
-This can be done later, as you may not quite know all the details yet.*
+This game is based on the original Wordle game (https://www.nytimes.com/games/wordle/index.html)

 ## How to run it

-*IMPORTANT - Update this with information about how to build and run your project!
+Download the zip file, import it in an IDE and run the file named "Wordle.java" (path: src/main